jpcolomer/PositiveNegativeTimeEntity/README.md

 The number of divisions, which bucket, and the number of features were selected using cross validation simultaneously.
-The classifiers were trained with each of these divisions and evaluated with the validation dataset.
+The classifiers were trained with each of these divisions and evaluated using the validation dataset.

 The graphs below show the maximum F measure among all numbers of divisions and positive bucket selected for a specific number of features.
 In other